chasewnelson/SNPGenie/README.md

 ## <a name="introduction"></a>Introduction

 New applications of next-generation sequencing (NGS) use pooled samples containing DNA from multiple individuals to perform population genetic analyses.
-SNPGenie is a Perl program which can analyze the single-nucleotide polymorphism (SNP) caller results to calculate evolutionary parameters, such as nucleotide diversity (including its nonsynonymous and synonymous partitions, πN and πS) and gene diversity.
+SNPGenie is a Perl program which can analyze the single-nucleotide polymorphism (SNP) caller results to calculate evolutionary parameters, such as nucleotide diversity (including its nonsynonymous and synonymous partitions, *π*<sub>N</sub> and *π*<sub>S</sub>) and gene diversity.
 These calls are typically present in annotation tables and assume that the pooled nucleic acid sample is representative of the population of interest.
 For example, if one is interested in determining the nucleotide diversity of a virus population within a single host, it would be appropriate to sequence the pooled nucleic acid content of the virus in a blood sample from that host.
-Comparing πN and πS for, say, a gene product, or comparing gene diversity at polymorphic sites of different types, may help to dicepher instances of positive (Darwinian) selection, negative (purifying) selection, and random genetic drift.
+Comparing *π*<sub>N</sub> and *π*<sub>S</sub> for, say, a gene product, or comparing gene diversity at polymorphic sites of different types, may help to dicepher instances of positive (Darwinian) selection, negative (purifying) selection, and random genetic drift.
 SNPGenie also includes such features as minimum allele frequency trimming (see [Options](#options)), and can be combined with upstream applications such as maximum-likelihood SNP calling techniques (*e.g.*, see Lynch *et al.* 2014).
 For additional background, see Nelson & Hughes (2015) in the [References](#references).

 ## <a name="snpgenie-input"></a>SNPGenie Input